Text by Piotr Bockowski

 Here, the vital aim of post-Internet performance art is to foreground the very material aspect of certain asexuality of Internet users – those who decide to perform mutant aesthetics online and those who do so in physical spaces.
-Those mutant bodily forms are being born at the crossroads of the Internet culture and body performance art as lending themselves to a philosophical speculation about the abstraction of human bodily reproduction, which is achieved through the transgression of biological sex but also through a new materiality of the performing bodies.
+Those mutant bodily forms are being born at the crossroads of the Internet culture and body performance art, lending themselves to philosophical speculation about the abstraction of human bodily reproduction, which is achieved through the transgression of biological sex and a new materiality of the performing bodies.
 This new materiality is manifested by the intimacy between mutant performers and nonhuman, fungoid life forms.
 Diverse expressions of gender-bending online are being enacted with a view to then translating them into bodily performance beyond the Internet.

 In our biosphere, the material process of decomposition is driven by fungi.
 This process is of vital importance for the creation of new life forms.
 This is why decomposition becomes important for Chronic Illness performers as a concept, visual image and – importantly – a set of material processes aimed at enacting human sexuality and the human body differently by breaking them down and reshaping them in a new form.

 The mutant performances of many Internet users are sustained by the media decomposition of their human bodies and identities, with their body images transformed into alien shapes.
 The decomposing (i.e. fungal) element of technological mediations manifests itself in various performances of body mutations, offering the possibility of nonsexual forms of reproduction of those bodies via their multiple mutant shapeshifting.